 - Enhanced weight loss

-I may not be worried about Goldfinger or Dr. No, but I definitely want to reap the benefits of taking cold showers.
-But, to be honest, it’s been something that continues to be more or less out of reach.
+I may not be worried about Goldfinger or Dr. No, but I would still like to reap the benefits of taking a cold shower.
+However, the endeavor continues to be more or less out of my reach.

-Maybe because it’s summer, I found out my water temperature won’t go below seventy degrees.
-And true hydrotherapy starts there, but this could be okay.
-I’ve found that a temperature of eighty degrees is nice and preferable to a hot shower, at times.
+I’ve found that the water temperature in my shower doesn’t go much below seventy degrees in the summertime.
+And that’s the upper limit (and then some) for true hydrotherapy.
+But, for me, a temperature of eighty degrees is pleasant and even preferable to a hot shower, at times.
 Seventy-five degrees, surprisingly, starts to get a little uncomfortable.
 More so than I’d like to admit, considering I’ve been in rivers whose temps are in the fifty’s.
-Granted, I was wearing a wet suit.
+Granted, I was wearing a wet suit during those times.

-So, how did I do it?
-I started progressively decreasing the temperature of the water in my shower after a workout (when my body tends to be overheated).
-This turned out to be a pretty effective strategy because starting with freezing water was something I was resisting.
+How do you get the temperature down?
+(I’m not sure it’s worth asking if you get used to it.)
+I started by progressively decreasing the temperature of the water in my shower after a workout (when my body tends to be most overheated).
+This turned out to be a pretty effective strategy because starting with cold water was something I found myself resisting.

 What I learned was that when it comes down to it, I’m not sure I need to torture myself with a freezing shower from start to finish.
 After all, there are benefits to a hot shower, as well.
-They can also help decrease muscle soreness.
+The heat can also help decrease muscle soreness.

 I’m still going to work at it, but I think I’ve found a happy medium.
-When I’m really warm (e.g., after a run on a hot day), a cold shower could be beneficial.
-But when it’s cold out, and I’m sore after hitting the gym, a hot shower might also do me some good.
+When I’m already warm (e.g., after a run on a hot day), a cold shower could be beneficial.
+But when it’s cold out, and I’m sore after hitting the gym, a hot shower or bath might also do me some good.

-Of course, once I become an international spy, this could all change.
+Of course, if I become an international spy, this could be a problem.

 photo: Andrew Neel